art faculty research gallery

 Assistant Professor Wanesia Misquadace from the School of Art is an enrolled member of the Minnesota Lake Superior Chippewa Tribe of the Fond Du Lac Band.
 She led an Indigenous metals workshop and a metal stamping cultural activity.
 Each student produced a handmade copper bowl as well as a stamped cuff bracelet and ring.

-Follow this link to read the entire story by Lacey Chaffee of AUS's School of Music, Dance and Theatre.
+Follow this link to read the entire story by Lacey Chaffee of ASU's School of Music, Dance and Theatre.

 Dr. Cala Coats